qthumbprint/pact-core/README.md

 *Note: Due to localized atmospheric and ionospheric delay variances, global geodiversity of these nodes is mathematically mandatory to ensure localized noise characteristics are independent and average out to zero.*

+### Deployment Configuration Options

+The Q-Thumbprint framework supports two native deployment configurations depending on network maturity:

+1. **The Democratic Mesh (Default):** A highly scalable, crowd-sourced mesh of thousands of sub-$1,000 consumer installations balancing thermal drift via dense statistical averaging across the Central Limit Theorem.
+2. **The Hardened Three-Tier Backbone (Enterprise):** A high-reliability institutional configuration where philanthropic patrons fund $150-300$ enterprise-grade backbone nodes ($\sim\$100\text{k}$ entries with Rubidium standards) that are gifted to independent community stewards.
+This heavy spine serves as a clock-disciplining broadcast layer that supports millions of lightweight, ultra-cheap sub-$100 Tier 3 consumer edge devices for local cryptographic auditing.

 ---

 ## Limitations & Future Hardware R&D